adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 This is commonly called a **vector-Jacobian product** (VJP) or **pullback**.
 Just like forward mode, the cost of one VJP of $f$ is approximately the same as the cost of one evaluation of $f$.
-Reverse mode is also matrix-free: **no intermediate Jacobians are computed at any point**.
+Reverse mode is also matrix-free: **no intermediate Jacobian matrices are computed at any point**.

 ### From linear maps back to Jacobians

 This machinery can be used to turn a composed linear map (a lazy matrix representation) into a dense matrix in a computationally expensive process we call **materialization**.
-Counterintuitively, this process **does not materialize any intermediate Jacobians**.
+Counterintuitively, this process **does not materialize any intermediate Jacobian matrices**.

 Figure 6 demonstrates how to **materialize Jacobians column by column** in forward mode.
 Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector materializes the $i$-th column of the Jacobian $J_{f}(\mathbf{x})$: